 6.4.
 The access/ egress to the disused vinery site to the north has relatively poor visibility in both directions, the access is relatively narrow at 2.6m wide, as the opening and access track was intended for agricultural vehicles.
-The access/egress to Quantock Cottage is served by a shared driveway with the property to the east.
+The vehicular access/egress to Quantock Cottage is served by a right-of-way over the neighbouring driveway to the east.